Generative Diffusion Receivers: Achieving Pilot-Efficient MIMO-OFDM Communications: Negative Results

-\subsection{Negative Results}
+\section{Negative Results}

-In this section, we present the results of some straightforward ideas that fail to improve performance.
+Here, we present the results of some straightforward ideas that fail to improve performance.
 Similar methods usually work well in other diffusion model applications, but turn out to be useless or even harmful in the considered problem.

-\subsubsection{Gradient Guidance}
+\subsection{Gradient Guidance}

 Apart from the screening method, we can also use the gradient method to guide the diffusion procedure.
 That is, we can use the gradient

 to guide the generation.
 Recalling \eqref{prob2}, we have